 Standardization first, involving data correction, supplementation, and other standardization methods), then a location identifier is assigned to pages on which the geographic information actually appears.

-A geographic identifier may be associated with unassigned documents or which already have an geographic identifier or a different one (pages can be assigned to more than one location).
+A geographic identifier may be associated with unassigned documents or which already have a geographic identifier or a different one (pages can be assigned to more than one location).

-That assignment may be made by assigning each page with a location that is associated with a page linked to the document, either directly or indirectly (through a predetermined number of links).
+That assignment may be made by assigning geographical locations on pages linked to the document, either directly or indirectly (through a predetermined number of links).

 Once an association has been made, geographic identifiers could be used in finding other associated pages or in ranking search results.